erikfinnegan/ODARENA/.github/GOVERNANCE.md

-# OpenDominion Project Governance
+# ODARENA Project Governance

 ## Overview

-The OpenDominion project uses a governance model commonly described as Benevolent Dictator For Life (BDFL).
+The ODARENA project uses a governance model commonly described as Benevolent Dictator For Life (BDFL).
 This document outlines our understanding of what this means.

 ## Roles

 * User: Anyone who plays OpenDominion.
 * Veteran: Anyone who plays plays OpenDominion and has also played Dominion in the past.
 * Contributor: Anyone who committed code to the project.
-They can be found on the [contributors](https://github.com/WaveHack/OpenDominion/graphs/contributors) page.
+They can be found on the [contributors](https://github.com/Dr-Eki/ODARENA/graphs/contributors) page.
 * Collaborator: Anyone who committed code to the project multiple times and have shown significant interest in helping the project move forward.
 * BDFL: A single individual who makes decisions when consensus cannot be reached.
-OpenDominion's current BDFL is [@WaveHack](https://github.com/WaveHack).
+ODARENA's current BDFL is [@Dreki](https://github.com/Dr-Eki).

 ## Decision making process